 When user preference provides filtering criteria for CPM Standalone Message to be recorded, the CPM Participating Function SHALL apply the filtering criteria to the received CPM Standalone Message and record the filtered output.

 Upon completion of recording the CPM Standalone Message or when user preference was set not to record CPM Standalone Messages, the CPM Participating Function SHALL deliver the received CPM Standalone Message as described in section 5.2.2.1.

-If the CPM Participating Function fails to deliver the CPM Standalone Message, it SHALL delete the recorded CPM Standalone Message from the Message Storage Server.